LoackyBit/LoackyBit/README.md

 Welcome to My GitHub Profile! 🌐👋
 Hi there!
-I’m Lorenzo, and I love everything related to programming and tech.
+I’m Lod34, and I love everything related to programming and tech.
 Here, you’ll find various projects I’ve worked on, from software applications to games created in my spare time.
 My goal is to blend creativity and technical skill to build something unique and engaging.

 💻 Main Interests: